-Section A - Income Se ctio n A nc ome -------------------- ---- ------ ----- -- ---- -----
+Section A - Inco ome ì ------------------ ----- ---

 • Report in 35 net income (loss) for the year, after provision for foreign income taxes, but before provision for common and preferred dividends.
 Include income from equity investments and certain gains (losses) (net of income tax effects) included in the determination of net income.